-Meghan Markle And Prince Harry Are NOT Yet Engaged, Palace Hasn’t Made Official Announcement
+Much Of The Media Is Printing Presumptive Headlines Trying To Be First To Share #Royal Engagement

 The Washington Post confirmed that many news sources kept jumping the gun to get the first posting on a possible engagement of Meghan Markle and Prince Harry.
 The day following our Thanksgiving, the media went a bit crazy, some with a countdown to the alleged engagement announcement for Meghan Markle and Prince Harry.

-US Magazine went as far as describing an engagement ring that Prince Harry gave to Meghan Markle.
+Us Magazine went as far as describing an engagement ring that Prince Harry gave to Meghan Markle.
 As there is no official engagement, if a ring exists, it’s not on her hand.
 But that didn’t stop them from running the headline “Meghan Markle’s Engagement Ring From Prince Harry Will Feature Princess Diana’s Diamonds.”

 They also quoted a “palace source” as saying that Meghan Markle and Prince Harry have already chosen a date to tie the knot, and it will be a “non-traditional” wedding.